ABorrel/chemmaps-InterPred-Bodymap/README.md

 - ~~Add QC data in bodymap~~
 - Integrate tox21 assays results in chemmaps
 - connection / close DB change in all of the project!!!
+- Error in the name map for user page
+- check adding in DB for descriptor user computation
+- add new descriptor from OPERA 2.6 in the opera desc list
+- load only one OPERA model

 ### ChemMaps
 #### Urgent